 The Foothill Striders fund two scholarships each year for graduating high school seniors in Blount County.

-William Taylor Drake and Brooke Autumn Mende are the 2017 recipients of a Foothill Striders scholarship.
+Seth Wallace Bowden and Catherine “Snow” Radford Coulter are the 2018 recipients of the Foothill Striders’ Scholarship.
 The awards are given each year to two Blount County students, who have distinguished themselves academically as well as physically by participating in sport activities, such as biking, hiking and/or running.
-Both Drake and Mende will receive a $2,000 scholarship from the Striders in the fall to assist with their upcoming college expenses.
+Both Bowden and Coulter will receive a $2,000 scholarship from the Striders in the fall to assist with their upcoming college expenses.

 Bowden is a graduate of Maryville High School and the son of Julie Young and Wallace Bowden.
 He plans to attend East Tennessee State University in Johnson City, TN and major in computer science with a double major or minor in interactive media.
 Coulter is a graduate of Maryville High School and the daughter of Kim Radford and Shawn Coulter.
 She plans to attend Humboldt State University in Arcata, CA and major in wildlife.
 The program provides a foundation to help manage and conserve the earth’s wildlife and ecosystems.
 During his high school career, Bowden maintained a solid 4.0 grade point average.
 His reference letters stated he challenged himself with rigorous courses and one of the finest student-athletes in the program.
 He has the distinction of earning a trip to the state championship in cross-country in all four years of high school.
 Bowden’s sister, Sara, was a scholarship recipient in 2015.